Nutrition Facts for Chicken Thighs: Calories, Protein, Fat, and Cooking Methods

 4. Chicken Thighs vs. Chicken Breasts: Which Is Healthier?

-Many wonder whether chicken thighs or chicken breasts are better for their diet.
+Many wonder whether 100g of chicken thighs or 100 g of chicken breasts are better for their diet.
 Here’s a quick comparison:

 Chicken breasts are leaner, while chicken thighs offer more flavor due to their higher fat content and are richer in nutrients like zinc and iron.
 Both cuts are excellent sources of protein and can be part of a healthy diet depending on your goals.